iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week5.rst

       the rainfall has been much heavier (or lower) than others?
 How does this compare with the temperature?

-- Instead of looking at the annually-averaged values of temperature, we can instead look at the difference between each annually-averaged value and the long-term average - something called an `anomaly <https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature>`__.
+- Instead of looking at the annually-averaged values of temperature, we can instead look at the difference between each annually-averaged value and a long-term average - something called an `anomaly <https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature>`__.
 To do this, you subtract the long-term average value from each value, then plot the result.
 Can you create a graph that looks like the one below?